 Panic attacks come from feeling a complete lack of control and a strong sense of fear.
 Desensitization will help you calm your strong emotions with SLOW & controlled exposure to your fears.

 If you have mild anxiety, you can probably try desensitization on your own, but I recommend adding a DR or therapist to your self care plan for stronger fears.

 Desensitization takes time and patience.
 You can’t just have a fear of spiders and expect yourself to jump into a pit of them without consequences.
 It doesn’t work like that.
 Slow and safe is the way to do it.

 Example: I would give you $100 to open a book and look at a picture of a spider.
-We would keep doing this routine of payment for looking until you start looking forward to it.
+We would keep doing this routine of payment for looking until you enjoy it.
 You would get excited to hear about looking at spiders in books.
 Next, we’d take it to a safe place and look at real spiders, like the zoo.
-All behind glass, 100% safe, and for your reward I would give you $500 dollars for each success because you are in a real situation.
-Eventually being closer to spiders will be very rewarding for you.
+All behind glass, 100% safe, and for your reward, I would give you $500 dollars for each success because you are in a real situation.
+Eventually, being closer to spiders will be very rewarding for you.

 That’s how desensitization works.
 You get rewarded for facing your fears.
 Those with social anxiety get to hit up the book store and stock a bag on their way home from a lunch with friends. -Yeah, that would make me want to go to lunch with a crowd for an hour-ish.- Point is, facing your fears gives your rewards!
 Rewards help you form POSITIVE associations to negative thoughts and emotions.

 - Reward yourself for following through on your anxiety.

 - Create safe instances for you to practice.